Skip to content

 Togetsukyo Bridge

-The iconic bridge spanning the Katsura River.
-“Moon Crossing Bridge” dates to the 9th century (current structure rebuilt).
-Beautiful setting with mountains behind; the water is clear enough to see fish.
+The bridge spanning the Katsura River.
+“Moon Crossing Bridge” (Togetsukyo) dates to the 9th century; the current wooden structure was rebuilt in 1934.
+Mountains behind, the river clear enough to see fish.

 Activities: Boat rides on the river (¥1,500-4,000), riverside dining, cycling along the riverbank.